inbar/snapengage/README.md

 The data persistence is a naive in memory implementation.
 So everything is gone on server restart.
 I think i could live with that.

 ### Frontend
-Vanilla Javascriptbased frontend to show the saved chat data on a map.
+Vanilla Javascript based frontend to show the saved chat data on a map.
 The frontend is using:
 * [Mapbox](https://www.mapbox.com/) - a too powerful mapping tool.
 * Twitter Bootsrap